hihihioli/twidilers/readme.md

 * When logging in with an old invalid password, flash "The password was changed recently"
 * Forgot password functionality
 * "Stay signed in" button.
 Otherwise, automatically sign out after a week.
+* Sign in with Google button

 ## Signup page
 * Require unique password (not the same as your username)
 * Require email account (send verification code to confirm)
+* Sign up with Google button

 ## Far out features